How To Get A Mortgage If You’re Self-Employed

-Lenders want to see that you’d be able to make your payment for a while in the event that you lose your income temporarily.
+Lenders want to see that you’d be able to make your mortgage payment for a while in the event that you lose your income temporarily.
 As you shop around, you’ll find that lenders may have vague or unwritten policies for how much emergency savings you need to have.
-Generally speaking, it’s a good idea to have at least 2 months worth of expenses in highly liquid savings.
+Generally speaking, it’s a good idea to have at least 2 months’ worth of expenses in highly liquid savings.

 Why do lenders suggest larger down payments from self-employed individuals?

-As a self-employed person, you’ll have to jump through a few extra hoops to get your mortgage.
+As a self-employed person, you’ll have to jump through a few extra hoops to get a mortgage.
 The major difference is that you’ll have to provide business income documents because your income is ultimately tied to the success of the business.

 Rocket Mortgage, LLC, Rocket Homes Real Estate LLC, RockLoans Marketplace LLC (doing business as Rocket Loans) and Rocket Auto LLC are separate operating subsidiaries of Rocket Companies, Inc. (NYSE: RKT).
 Each company is a separate legal entity operated and managed through its own management and governance structure as required by its state of incorporation and applicable legal and regulatory requirements.